 We can further breakdown RPA as fully automated, partially automated with some sort of human intervention or intelligent automation with the use of artificial intelligence.

-Implementing RPA involves, performing a thorough feasibility analysis, proper planning, identification, and governance.
+Implementing RPA involves, performing a thorough process analysis, proper planning, identification, and governance.
 The main goal is to increase business agility, reduce cost and increase return on investment (ROI).

 We have highlighted a few key strategies to identify whether a process can be automated or not.
-These will help in the feasibility analysis and get you a step closer to automation.
+These will help in the RPA Process Analysis and get you a step closer to automation.

 A rule of thumb, one-time processes cannot be automated.
 To determine a process for automation, processes need to be repetitive following a set of rules.